March 26, 2013

 And, as our Canadian brethren can testify, gay marriage will mean the deepening of laws against everything not considered the norm that’s represented by gay marriage, and far more repressive laws against the most marginalised.
 Queers and straights working in street economies, for instance, will see a rise in laws against their rights to safety, and the prison industrial complex will fill up with those targeted for sex offenses, a term that includes a vast array of imagined crimes.
 Gay marriage will provide an effective cover for the economic exploitation of many more.

 What if we don’t “get” gay marriage?
 Then this horrible, avaricous, selfish, misbegotten fight will go on, and on, an on.
 Our various issues will be pushed aside even more forcefully as several, very angry, very rich gays foam at the mouth and begin to not only escalate their funding of marriage but more actively defund organisations working on anything not marriage-related.

 Don’t believe me?
 Trust me: there is no hell like that of angry, rich, gays who have waited their entire lives for the kind of respectability that would be the cherry on their neoliberal wedding cake.

 Image courtesy Milo Miller.

-If you like this blog, please consider donating to my URGENT funds campaign.
+If you like this blog, please consider donating to help keep my work going.